Demonstration Experiments: Simulations

 \subsection{Simulation Design}

 We vary the number of arms $k \in \{5,10,20,50\}$ and horizon $T \in \{200, 500, 1000, 2000\}$.
 Each arm $g$ generates i.i.d.\ outcomes with mean $\mu_g$ and variance $\sigma_g^2$.
-We consider three scenarios: \begin{description} \item[Null:] $\mu_g = 0$ and $\sigma_g = 1$ for all $g$. \item[Single spike:] $\mu_1 = \delta$, $\mu_g = 0$ for $g > 1$, and $\sigma_g = 1$ for all $g$. \item[Multi-scale:] $\mu_g = \delta g$ and $\sigma_g^2 = g^3$, so that larger arms have higher means but also higher variance.
+We consider three scenarios: \begin{description} \item[Null:] $\mu_g = 0$ and $\sigma_g = 1$ for all $g$. \item[Single spike:] $\mu_1 = \delta$, $\mu_g = 0$ for $g > 1$, and $\sigma_g = 1$ for all $g$. \item[Multi-scale:] $\mu_g = \delta g$ and $\sigma_g^2 = 2 g^3$, so that larger arms have higher means but also higher variance.
 Crucially, the arm with the largest mean ($g = k$) does not have the largest signal-to-noise ratio. \end{description} For each configuration we perform 1,000 replications.

-We compare five sampling strategies: (i) uniform allocation, which samples each arm with equal probability; (ii) SN-UCB (Algorithm~\ref{algo:sn-ucb}), which targets the arm with the highest estimated signal-to-noise ratio; (iii) standard UCB \citep{auer2002finite}, which targets the arm with the highest estimated mean; (iv) Thompson sampling \citep{thompson1933likelihood}; and (v) an oracle that always samples the arm with the true highest signal-to-noise ratio.
+We compare six sampling strategies: (i) uniform allocation, which samples each arm with equal probability; (ii) SN-UCB (Algorithm~\ref{algo:sn-ucb}), which targets the arm with the highest estimated signal-to-noise ratio; (iii) standard UCB \citep{auer2002finite}, which targets the arm with the highest estimated mean; (iv) UCB-V \citep{audibert2009exploration}, a variance-aware variant of UCB whose exploration bonus scales with $\hat\sigma_g$; (v) Thompson sampling \citep{thompson1933likelihood}; and (vi) an oracle that always samples the arm with the true highest signal-to-noise ratio.
 For each strategy, we evaluate the pooled statistic and both max statistics (linear and log boundaries).

-Two of these benchmarks deserve further comment.
-The oracle represents an idealized baseline: because it samples only the optimal arm, inference reduces to a simple one-sample $t$-test with no correction for adaptive allocation.
-Similarly, uniform allocation permits the use of standard $t$-tests with a Bonferroni correction for multiple comparisons, again requiring no adjustment for strategic sampling.
-These non-adaptive procedures thus have a built-in advantage---they avoid the conservativeness inherent in tests that must remain valid under arbitrary allocation rules.
-The power comparisons below should be interpreted with this in mind: gains from adaptive sampling must overcome the statistical cost of robustness to strategic allocation.
+Two benchmarks warrant comment, since they enjoy an additional advantage relative to the adaptive procedures.
+The oracle samples only the optimal arm, so inference reduces to a one-sample $t$-test, and uniform allocation can similarly use a Bonferroni-corrected $t$-test without further adjustment.